Pennsylvania FHA Loans 2026

 What is the FHA loan limit in Pennsylvania for 2026?

-Pennsylvania FHA loan limits for 2026 range from $524,225 in standard counties to $929,200 in Pike County (near NYC metro).
-Philadelphia, Pittsburgh, and most PA counties have the standard limit.
+Pennsylvania FHA loan limits for 2026 range from $541,287 in standard counties to $630,200 in the Philadelphia metro (Philadelphia, Montgomery, Bucks, Delaware, and Chester counties).
+Pittsburgh and most other PA counties have the standard limit.

 What is Pennsylvania's transfer tax and who pays it?